 Ingredients

-• Chicken: You can use either chicken breasts for a leaner protein option or chicken thighs for a richer flavor and tenderness.
+- Chicken: You can use chicken breasts for less fat or thighs if you like a richer taste and softer meat.

-• Optional Toppings: Personalize your dish with toppings like sour cream, fresh cilantro, or shredded cheese for added richness.
+- Optional Toppings: Try sour cream, fresh cilantro, or shredded cheese for extra yumminess.

 Directions